-Why the text layer earns its place
+Why the screenshot needs a text layer

 | Content | Text layer alone | The image |